dr-schlange/nallely-midi/README.md

 * auto-scaling: if you want the source to adapt to the range of the target without setting the range yourself,
 * websocket-based bus on which external services can auto-register and expose parameters to which you can bind your MIDI/virtual devices in a seemless way,
 * LFOs composition with mathematical expressions,
+* Envelope Generator,
+* a web interface relying on a websocket protocol (named Trevor) which allows you to do graphically what you would ask Nallely to do in normal time (map devices, parameters, scalers),
-* save/reload patch for any MIDI device.
+* save/reload patch for any MIDI device

 Planned:
 * handle multiple banks per device/per section,